yuejiaointel/scikit-learn-intelex/doc/sources/guide/acceleration.rst

 The performance of some algorithms changes based on the parameters that are used.
 This section denotes the details of such cases.

-Refer to :ref:`sklearn_algorithms` to see the full list of algorithms, parameters, and data formats supported in |intelex|.
+Refer to :ref:`sklearn_algorithms` to see the full list of algorithms, parameters, and data formats supported in |sklearnex|.

 .. _acceleration_tsne: